 NoMa is one of the most bicycle-friendly neighborhoods in the District.
 Cyclists in NoMa enjoy four free air pumps, a bike-repair station, eight Capital Bikeshare stations, and D.C.’s first protected cycletrack along First Street NE, part of the eight-mile Metropolitan Branch Trail, which provides bicycle and pedestrian access from Union Station to Silver Spring, Maryland.

 Got a flat tire?
-The BID has installed four free bike tire pumps at these locations:
+The BID has installed three bike tire pumps at these locations:

 - Corner of 3rd and L streets NE